codingdiscer/sug-testcontainers-demo-db-docker/README.md

 ## Database instance details

 Upon spinning up the image, a single schema and table are created.
-The details of the table can be found in the [init script](init-db.sh).
+The details of the table can be found in the [init schema script](1-init-schema.sh).

 Here's some more relevant info about the postgres instance: